varneberg/varneberg.github.io/Cheat_Sheets/INF226/Quiz/INF226_QUIZ_ANSWERS.md

     * Compare the results
     * The binaries for each of the executeables will be different, but if they are functionally equivavalent, one can trust the compiler

+30. What is the OWASP top 10 project?
+    * A list of the top 10 most common vulnerabilities present on the internet
+        1. Injection
+        2. Broken Authentication and Session Management
+        3. Cross-Site Scripting
+        4. Insecure Direct Object References
+        5. Security Misconfiguration
+        6. Sensitive Data Exposure
+        7. Missing Function Level Access Control
+        8. Cross-Site Request Forgery
+        9. Using Components With Known Vulnerabilities
+        10. Unvalidated Redirects And Forwards

-30. What is CVE?
+31. What is CVE?
     * Common Vulnerability Exposures
     * A CVE is an entry stored in the CVE database consiting of a:
       * unique number
       * description
       * at least one public reference

-31. What is CNA's?
+32. What is CNA's?
     * CVE numbering authorities
     * Assigns numbers to CVE's

-32. What is CVSS?
+33. What is CVSS?
     * Common Vulnerability Scoring System
     * Scores CVS from 1 - 10

-33. What are the metrics in CVSS?
+34. What are the metrics in CVSS?
     1. Base metrics
        * Access vectors
          * Local, network or adjacent network